 Christmas Day, Thanksgiving Day and New Year’s Day are all on the naughty list when it comes to liquor sales - meaning you can’t buy any.

 And an even lesser-known fact: If Christmas or New Year’s Day falls on a Sunday, the liquor ban applies to the Monday immediately following.

 The Sunday rule dates back to 1935 when, according to the Dallas Morning News, the Texas Legislature passed the Texas Liquor Control Act in response to the repeal of Prohibition.

 Christmas Day was added to the ban in 1967, followed by Thanksgiving Day and New Year’s Day in 1979.

-A bill filed this year in the Texas Legislature that would have allowed liquor stores to open on New Year’s, Thanksgiving and Christmas failed to pass out of committee, according to the Texas Tribune.
+A bill filed last year in the Texas Legislature that would have allowed liquor stores to open on New Year’s, Thanksgiving and Christmas failed to pass out of committee, according to the Texas Tribune.